vueuse/vue-chemistry/README.md

 ## Reactified?
 What?

-In JavaScript, for most of the time, you are dealing with procedural functions.
-Which means after the result calculation won't have relationships with its sources, for example
+In JavaScript, for most of the time, you are dealing with **procedural** functions.
+Which means after the calculation/transformation, the result won't know relationships with its sources, for example

 ```js
 function sum(x, y) {